Motorcycle Insurance Account & Payment FAQs

-Your Motorcycle Insurance premium is based on a number of factors including driver profile which looks at your age, driving experience, No Claim Discount and the number of profile named on your policy.
+Your Motorcycle Insurance premium is based on a number of factors including rider profile which looks at your age, riding experience, No Claim Discount and the number of profile named on your policy.
 We also take into account the motorcycle's make, model and age.
 The excess you choose will also affect your premium.
 The higher the excess, the lower the premium.
 (Note: This only applies to our Comprehensive plan) Any optional benefits you choose will also affect your premium.

 How is my refund computed for my insurance policy cancellation?

 The refund is calculated based on the following conditions: Premium Refund = [Premium x (Unexpired Period of Insurance (Days) / Original Period of Insurance (Days))] – Applicable Cancellation Fee ($53.50 inclusive of GST).